fabiograssiotto/Filmic-Tonemapping-ReShade/README.md

-# Code changed to allow for HDR color spaces.
-For now it supports scRGB on the Narkowicz shader.
+Code changed to allow for HDR color spaces.
+For now it supports scRGB and HDR10 PQ on the Narkowicz shader.

+This code is modified from https://github.com/Zackin5/Filmic-Tonemapping-ReShade.

 # Filmic-Tonemapping-ReShade
 Gamma-correct filmic tonemapping shaders for ReShade.
 Includes the Uncharted 2 tonemap, a simplified Haarm-Pieter Duiker and different variants on ACES and Reinhard implementations.